lunarphp/lunar/docs/src/lunar/search.md

 Search is configured using the [Laravel Scout](https://laravel.com/docs/9.x/scout) package.
 Out the box we have configured the Lunar hub to use our own database Scout driver (see https://github.com/lunarphp/scout-database-engine).

 Using Scout allows us to provide search out the box but also make it easy for you as the developer to customise and tailor searching to your needs.
-There is no longer a requirement for Elasticsearch to be installed like it was in previous versions.

 ## Initial set up